Academic Calendar 2024/25

 Program outline

-The program is divided into seven units as listed below.
+The program is divided into seven modules as listed below.
 The first module is an overview of general legal procedures, five cover the specialty areas of law, and the last module is the practicum.

 Introduction to legal office procedures